microsoft/Flash_University/CLR_via_CSharp/24_RuntimeSerialization/RuntimeSerialization.md

 - at the end of the day, everything gets stored in bytes
 - so the ability to convert something to and fro bytes is at the core of what computers do
 - Say we copy an item and use it in a different app, how does that work?
+- what types of serialization do you think exist?
+-
 ## Glossary

 ### Serialization